the-trek-brief/the-trek-brief.github.io/_treks/ausangate.md

 ## Getting there

-Acclimatise in Cusco

-Start in Cusco.
-Give yourself time to explore the city, then use it as a base for acclimatisation hikes such as Rainbow Mountain or Palcoyo.
+Acclimatise in Cusco.Give yourself time to explore the city, then use it as a base for acclimatisation hikes such as Rainbow Mountain or Palcoyo.

 If you are reasonably fit, allow at least two days at altitude before starting Ausangate.
-The trek begins above 4,300 m / 14,000 ft.
+The trek begins above ""4,300 m / 14,000 ft"".

-Cusco to Tinki
+""Cusco to Tinki:""

 Take a morning bus from Cusco to Tinki.
 There is no single main bus terminal: each company has its own small station, but they are grouped around this area.
-Arrive around 6–7 am, look for buses to Tinki, and ask around.
+Arrive around ""6–7 am"", look for buses to Tinki, and ask around.
 Buses marked Ocongate also pass through Tinki.

-The bus costs less than 20 soles and takes roughly 3–4 hours.
+The bus costs less than ""20 soles"" and takes roughly ""3–4 hours"".

 ### Route